Back | Home | Aller à version française

 8G.
 Semiotic transmissions

 8H.
 Destinies-Choices of existence.
-Conduct versus behaviour
+Conduct versus behavior

 Chapter 8 – THE DISTINCTION BETWEEN FUNCTIONINGS AND PRESENCE